Blog

 Mechanism of Action

 Erlotinib is a tyrosine kinase inhibitor (TKI), a type of cancer growth blocker.
 Its mechanism of action is to block proteins on cancer cells that encourage them to grow.
 These proteins are called epidermal growth factor receptors (EGFR).
-It has been shown to be effective in patients whose cancer cells express the EGFR mutations, even though it can also be utilized in patients whose tumor cells do not express these mutations [1].
+Erlotinib’s greatest benefit in NSCLC is seen in patients whose tumors have activating EGFR mutations; use in patients without these mutations is generally less effective and is not the preferred approach when mutation status is known.

 Is Erlotinib Chemotherapy?

 According to Mayo Clinic, chemotherapy is defined as “a drug treatment that uses powerful chemicals to kill fast-growing cells in your body”, which unfortunately can include healthy non-cancerous cells.
 Erlotinib, therefore, is not chemotherapy.
-Unlike chemotherapy, erlotinib targets specific cancer surface markers exclusively.
+Unlike traditional cytotoxic chemotherapy, erlotinib targets the EGFR signaling pathway and is considered a targeted drug therapy.

 How Erlotinib Is Taken